Training to be a Yoga Teacher with Svastha Yoga Aotearoa

 Learn from an Expert

 Teacher trainer Barbara Coley has decades of experience in the world of yoga.
-Yoga has been a way of life for her since 1992; she has been teaching students the practice of yoga since 2006; and running her Auckland teacher training program since 2007.
+Yoga has been a way of life for her since 1992; she has been teaching students the practice of yoga since 2006; and running her Auckland teacher training program for the last decade.
 Over those years, Barbara has come to believe that the key to teaching yoga is to meet students where they are and encourage them to move and breathe in a way that is both functional and easeful.
-Barbara also has 10 years of working as a yoga therapist (certified with the International Association of Yoga Therapists, Yoga Australia and Yoga New Zealand) and that informs her teacher training.
+Barbara also has 10 years of working as a yoga therapist (certified with the International Association of Yoga Therapists, Yoga Australia and Yoga New Zealand) which also informs her teacher training.

 A Wealth of Information